EPCCed/archer2-advanced-use-of-lammps/_episodes/03-lammps-performance.md

 ---
-title: "Measuring and improving LAMMPS performance (continued)"
+title: "Measuring and improving LAMMPS performance"
-teaching: 30
+teaching: 20
 exercises: 30
 questions:
 - "How can we run LAMMPS on ARCHER2?"